csaez/csaez.github.io/src/content/2017-05-30_the-lego-journey.md

 Hi folks,

-It has been a while since I was involved on the making of this movie, but now that it's out I would like to share some sort of retrospective of my journey at Animal Logic so far.
+It has been a while since I was involved on the making of these films, but now that Lego Batman is out and Ninjago is on its way I would like to share some sort of retrospective of my journey around these projects.

 If you are not familiar with the LEGO movies here are the mandatory trailers.